-But a few days after I was invited by a different gay couple to visit their family and meet their sons.
-I was nervous (in a good way) and was thinking about what I would talk to them about, how they look like etc. The couple was wonderful and very open.
+But a few days after, I was invited by a different gay couple to visit their family and meet their sons.
+I was nervous (in a good way) and was thinking about what I would talk to them about, how they looked like etc. The couple was wonderful and very open.
 They adopted two boys.
-I saw their album, wedding pictures and we talked about their life being gay.
-That was my first experience, but then the next year I guided a lesbian couple and a gay couple.
+I saw their album, and wedding pictures, and we talked about their life being gay.
+That was my first experience, but then the next year, I guided a lesbian couple and a gay couple.

-I just want to note that all of my answers are just my opinion.
-In many ways I am a proud Mongolian, but in other ways I am very different from other Mongolians.
+I want to note that all of my answers are my opinion.
+In many ways, I am a proud Mongolian, but in other ways, I am very different from other Mongolians.
 So my opinions may be different than most Mongolians you’ll meet here.

 Interested in joining Tuul in Mongolia?